 - SOLUTIONS & SERVICES

-In this post, we asked Gimmal expert and VP of Client Success, Sheander Tou, some common questions about the current state and future of information governance as well as key strategies and obstacles for implementing a well-planned and successful information governance program.
+In this blog post, we answer some common questions about the current state and future of information governance, and key strategies for implementing a well-planned and successful information governance program.

 Question: How do you define Information Governance?